 How to find an Uber activation center in your area

-Here’s what the inspection form looks like:
+What the Uber inspection form looks like:

 Two items on the list that many people regularly fail are the tire tread test and the brake pad depth test.
 If you haven’t replaced your tires or brakes in awhile, you could be in for some big up-front expenses before you can get on the road.
 The good news is that you can write off the expenses at tax time.